Glen Braz

-Air Vice-Marshal Glen Edward Braz, (born 1969) is a senior officer in the Royal Australian Air Force (RAAF).
+Air Marshal Glen Edward Braz, (born 1969) is a senior officer in the Royal Australian Air Force (RAAF).
 He joined the RAAF through the Australian Defence Force Academy in 1987 and gained his pilot's wings in 1991.
 He has deployed on Operations Falconer and Okra to Iraq, and has commanded No. 1 Squadron RAAF (2008–11), Air Task Group 630 (2015), No. 82 Wing RAAF (2015–17) and Air Force Training Group RAAF (2017–19).
-He served as Deputy Chief of Air Force from January to June 2023, before assuming his current appointment as Air Commander Australia.
+He served as Deputy Chief of Air Force from January to June 2023, Air Commander Australia from June 2023 to April 2026, and was appointed Chief of Joint Capabilities in July 2026.

 RAAF career

 Braz entered the Australian Defence Force Academy as a Royal Australian Air Force (RAAF) officer cadet in 1987.
 He graduated from the academy with a Bachelor of Science in physics in 1989 and, following flying training at No. 2 Flying Training School RAAF, graduated from No. 155 Pilot Course with his pilot's wings in June 1991.
 Following lead-in fighter training and conversion to the General Dynamics F-111C aircraft, Braz was posted to No. 1 Squadron RAAF at RAAF Base Amberley in Queensland.
 He qualified as a flying instructor in 1997, and subsequently instructed on the Pilatus PC-9 trainer aircraft and the Macchi MB-326H lead-in-fighter.
 Braz returned to No. 1 Squadron in 2001 as flight commander of weapons and reconnaissance and, in 2003, was posted to the Combined Air Operations Centre to support Operation Falconer, Australia's contribution to the invasion of Iraq.

 Following his return to Australia, Braz was appointed executive officer of No. 6 Squadron RAAF at RAAF Base Amberley.
 In 2006, he was promoted to wing commander and graduated from the Australian Command and Staff College, before being appointed Deputy Director Air-Land Integration.
-He was next made deputy director of the Super Hornet Transition Team, to assist in the introduction of the Boeing F/A-18F Super Hornet into Australian service, and in January 2009 was appointed commanding officer of No. 1 Squadron, the first RAAF unit—and the first squadron outside of the United States—to operate the Super Hornet.
+He then became Deputy Director of the Super Hornet Transition Team, to assist in the introduction of the Boeing F/A-18F Super Hornet into Australian service, and in January 2009 was appointed commanding officer of No. 1 Squadron, the first RAAF unit—and the first squadron outside of the United States—to operate the Super Hornet.
 The first five Super Hornets were accepted by the RAAF in March 2010; Braz led the ferrying flight of the first set of aircraft from California to Australia, touching down at RAAF Base Amberley on 26 March.
 Braz relinquished command of the squadron in May 2011 and, in the Queen's Birthday Honours the following month, he was awarded the Conspicuous Service Cross in recognition of his "outstanding achievement" in command of the unit and for his role in the transition to the Super Hornet.

 As Director of the EA-18G Growler Transition, Braz oversaw the introduction of the Boeing EA-18G Growler into RAAF service.